-Are the result of a stretching of the muscle tissue that result in pain, tightness, and discomfort with movement of the head/neck.
+Are the result of a stretching of the muscle tissue that results in pain, tightness, and discomfort with movement of the head/neck.
 Depending on the muscle that is affected, some or all movements of the head/neck may be painful for the athlete.

 Moderate or second degree neck strain:

 Muscle strains are caused by the actual tearing of some of the muscle fibers within the muscle.
 This can result in increased pain, muscle spasm, swelling discoloration, and increased limitations on head/neck movement.